rbenaley/RCE/README.md

 RCE
 ===

-Goal: experiment a fast and zero-hallucination layer on top of any local LLM or remote OpenAI API compatible LLM.
+Goal: experiment a graph-based decision layer on top of any local LLM or remote OpenAI API compatible LLM.